nobrin/macaron/doc/index.rst

 It is distributed as a single file module which has no dependencies other than the `Python Standard Library <http://docs.python.org/library/>`_.

-*Macaron* provides easy access methods to SQLite database.
+*Macaron* provides easy access methods to your SQLite database.
-And it supports Bottle_ web framework through plugin mechanism.
+And it supports the Bottle_ web framework through a plugin mechanism.
 See :doc:`webapp`.

 Example::